-Video Summary of Filing a Lien Without a Written Contract
+Watch the Video: Filing a Lien Without a Written Contract

-The answer depends on your state: Different states have different contracting requirements
+Different states have different contracting requirements

 Mechanics lien laws vary widely from one state to the next, so it’s necessary to understand your state’s lien laws in order to secure your lien rights.
 When it comes to whether construction contracts must be in writing or not to qualify for lien rights, some states strictly require a signed contract, while others are more flexible.